jasonjay86/CS6263Assignment2/README.md

 `conda activate assignment2`

-In order to run infereences for the various layer outputs on the model run"
+In order to run infereences for the various layer outputs on the model run:

-'python Evaluation_Layers.yml'
+`python Evaluation_Layers.yml`

 **1)	We would like for you to present and visualize the probabilities of each token in the vocabulary from early exit layers (premature vocabulary distribution layers) vs. mature layer (last layer – Layer 32).**